Japan to join U.S., Australia war games amid growing China tensions

 Security cooperation between Canberra and Tokyo has already flourished under Prime Ministers Tony Abbott and Shinzo Abe, with Japan seen as the frontrunner to win a contract to supply next generation submarines to the Australian navy.
 U.S. commanders have publicly supported such a tie-up.

-U.S. Assistant Secretary of Defence David Shear highlighted Washington's goal of boosting cooperation between its allies in testimony to the U.S. Senate this month.
+U.S. Assistant Secretary of Defense David Shear highlighted Washington's goal of boosting cooperation between its allies in testimony to the U.S. Senate this month.

 "To expand the reach of these alliances, we are embarking on unprecedented trilateral cooperation," he said.